Instant Pot Mashed potatoes are very easy to make. They come out fluffy and delicious. You can make pressure cooker Mashed Potatoes in minutes!

 Put the potatoes in a steamer basket or steamer rack.
 Set the basket or rack into the pot.

 Close the lid and lock it into position.
 Set the Steam Release Knob to the Sealing position.

-Set to Manual, and use the + or - to choose 8 minutes.
+Set to Pressure Cook (Manual), and use the +/- button or dial to choose 8 minutes.